umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Structure-Error/index.md

 ### Additional notes

 Sometimes you might need to run another extraction on your Cloud environment after deploying in order to get a `deploy-complete` marker in your `/data/revision` folder and turn your environment *green*.
+To do this, follow these steps:

 1. Access **Kudu** on the affected environment
 2. Use the CMD console (found under the 'Debug console' menu) to navigate to your `site/wwwroot/data/` folder